 3 Metropolitan Water Supply, Sewerage, and Drainage Act 1909.

 4 Under the Public Sector Management Act 1994 the names of departments may be changed.
-At the time this reprint was prepared, the former Department of Land Administration was called the Department of Land Information.
+At the time this compilation was prepared, the former Department of Land Administration was called the Department of Land Information.

 5 Under the Alteration of Statutory Designations Order 2003 a reference in any law to the Department of Mines is to be read and construed as a reference to the Department of Industry and Resources.

-6 Marginal notes in the Country Towns Sewerage Act 1948 referring to other legislation have been omitted from this reprint.
+6 Marginal notes in the Country Towns Sewerage Act 1948 referring to other legislation have been omitted from this compilation.

 7 The amendments in the Sentencing (Consequential Provisions) Act 1995 Pt.
 17 are not included because, before it came into operation, it was repealed by the Statutes (Repeals and Minor Amendments) Act (No. 2) 1998 s.
 24(2).